thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Introduction.desc.md

 * Explain what is data binding.
 * Create the recommended structure of a project using Angular.

+## What is a client side framework?

+As of now, we have built a fully functional website complete with both a frontend and a backend.
+The tools we have used have been very minimal.
+For example, jQuery provides a lot of convenient features in traversing and manipulating the DOM.
+Since then, many websites grew more and more complicated (think Facebook, Twitter, Pinterest, Google's applications) and the organization of code using these tools became extremely unwieldy.
+As a result, many of these big companies developed or threw support on software to make things easier.
+For example,

+* Angular (Google)
+* React (Facebook)
+* Bootstrap (Twitter)

+A software framework provides common functionality that can be specially changed as needed.
+This supports an overall trend in software engineering called *code reuse*.
+As software engineers write code, they begin to recognize the pieces of code that get duplicated over and over.
+Engineers eventually abstract this functionality to their own functions or libraries.
+It is because of groups of common functionality, frameworks become strong backbones of an application.
+Frameworks differ from a standard libraries in the following ways:

+* The application is primarily run by the framework instead of the user-written parts.
+* Frameworks provide default behavior.
+This makes getting a rich application running from scratch relatively simple.
+* Frameworks can be extended to override specific functionality, but the framework code itself is not meant to be changed.

+Because there is a lot of common functionality in place, it's important to understand the nuances.
+A framework itself becomes its own language with its own features and recommendations.
+We are going to begin by talking about a frontend framework that has gotten very popular lately, AngularJS.

+When evaluating frameworks to use, it's important to understand your needs to determine which framework you should use.
+Lots of frameworks provide everything but the kitchen sink, but if you only use a subset of those features, you end up wasting a lot of time and memory downloading the framework and using it.
+Keep this in mind when given a problem and you decide to user a framework.
+For example, there's a battle between AngularJS vs Backbone.
+AngularJS provides many features (which you will learn in this quarter) where as Backbone provides a very small abstraction of models, views, collections, and routers.
+AngularJS, when downloaded and minified, takes up 160Kb of space.
+Backbone on the other hand, takes up only 23Kb of space.
+That's over 85% less space!

 ## What is Angular?

 According to the official Angular introduction, Angular is a-

 > client-side technology, written entirely in JavaScript.
 It works with the long-established technologies of the web (HTML, CSS, and JavaScript) to make the development of web apps easier and faster than ever before.

 Angular, along with other client-side libraries (Backbone, Ember, React), help us deal with larger, more complex code bases on the client-side.
 They also redefined the roles of the client and server, resulting in a new application structure called a Single-Page Application (or SPA).
-In this new structure, the client interacts with the server by making RESTful AJAX requests that are triggered by user interactions.
+In this new structure, the client interacts with the server by making AJAX requests that are triggered by user interactions.

 It boils down to this: **Angular helps us build complex, single-page applications very quickly.**

+It may seem not that amazing, but when you think about it, but AngularJS provided some incredibly important functionality:

+* It provided modules.
+Keep in mind browsers did not have a formal module system and Node.js was just getting released with its own module system.
+Modules helped avoided the need to pollute the global scope and provided separation of logic.
+* It provided an organization of coding through a process similar to a Model-View-Controller architecture.
+This organization helps us separate the logic between our presentation logic and our core business logic.
+* It abstracted the link between input values in values in a process called two-way data binding.
+There was no need to build listeners to input events, update fields accordingly.
+Angular did that for us.
+* It built in a concept called *routing* where urls can be specified for specific parts of the application without the need for the server to define such routes and logic.
+* It was designed to be testable, something that a majority of developers do not think about when constructing UIs.
+* It added reusable code for many features such as form validation and localization (translating for different countries).
+* It allowed the ability to add your own reusable code in the form of directives and components.

+### A little history

+AngularJS was developed by Miško Hevery in 2009.
+Originally, it was developed outside of Google, but it was later funded by Google.
+Hevery believed that HTML was not originally meant to handle the web applications that we build today.
+He chose to build an extension onto it.

+For some more understanding on the motivation behind AngularJS, I recommend looking at the video of Hevery's [presentation](https://www.youtube.com/watch?v=khk_vEF95Jk) of AngularJS in 2011.

 ## Hello, Angular!